Student experience workstream

 Achievements to date

-• A specialised disability case management system is now in place.
-Once embedded across users, this software will improve access to student supports.
+• A specialised disability case management system, Symplicity Access, is now in place.
+Campus Life has recruited a project manager who will support effective use of the software across all faculties.
+Symplicity Access will improve access to student supports.

 • We have piloted disability awareness training for staff, using resources provided by Te Pou.